Former career-minded musician that I used to be, I finally watched the movie “Whiplash.”

 According to Fletcher, Casey was a Shaffer student who died unexpectedly in an auto accident.

-According to lawyers who later step into the picture, Casey actually hanged himself.
+According to lawyers who later step into the picture, since for immigration purposes is better to get the right lawyers for this, see here for more information.
 The reason given is anxiety and stress brought on while he was under the tender loving tutelage of one Terence Fletcher.

 Andrew’s story picks up again from here, and the film lets us wonder right up until the final scenes which way he will go.